Discover more about the all-round experience of Andreas Caminada: a respectful approach to fresh ingredients and complex flavours.

 Away from the traditional European food circuit, chef Andreas Caminada chose to showcase his vision of gastronomy in an unusual and perfect setting: the historic 13th century castle of Schauenstein, located in Fürstenau (in Graubünden, Switzerland), which claims the title of the smallest town in the world.
 After stints at fine dining restaurants in Zurich and Germany, Caminada felt it was the ideal location to set up a restaurant and become his own boss.

-There, he offers an all-round experience for the guest, something that transcends mere cuisine, which revolves around a respectful approach to fresh ingredients and complex flavors.
+There, he offers an all-round experience for the guest, something that transcends mere cuisine, which revolves around a respectful approach to fresh ingredients and complex flavours.
 The site also counts on a luxury six-room inn that provides a romantic and quiet atmosphere to lengthen the experience for those who wish to feel it more in-depth.

 In his three-starred restaurant, Caminada, who is natural from Graubünden (where he was born in 1977), focuses his work on simple and generally familiar ingredients (apples, artichoke, mushrooms), even if using them in a unique way.
-He is also known for his creative contemporary Swiss cuisine that uses ingredients that are grown in the vicinity of his restaurant: his cooking is multifaceted and his signature skill is to combine various preparations of one single ingredient, resulting in surprising flavors.
+He is also known for his creative contemporary Swiss cuisine that uses ingredients that are grown in the vicinity of his restaurant: his cooking is multifaceted and his signature skill is to combine various preparations of one single ingredient, resulting in surprising flavours.
 It is the case of the Swiss pikeperch from Lake Lucerne with red onion, buttermilk and radish, or the many recipes he creates using apples.
 More than 20 variety of apples grow in the valley near Schloss Schauenstein, the chef’s own castle in the Swiss Alps.

 Whether crunchy, sweet, crisp, tart or bitter, each component fits intriguingly in a menu designed to enrich the senses, following his philosophy that food should be a sensory journey.
 Schloss Schauenstein has been ranked in the World's 50 Best Restaurants list since 2012.
 Seven years before, he was awarded the “Discovery of the Year” Award by Gault Millau and today his restaurant has 19 points in the prestigious guide.